breakingflower/slicer_profiles/README.md

 ## Installing profiles

-Copy the contents of this repo in your appdata folder for your slicer, e.g. `%APPDATA%\Roaming\SuperSlicer`.
+Copy the contents of this repo in your appdata folder for your slicer, e.g. `%APPDATA%\SuperSlicer`.

 ## Printing Profiles